Click on Iron Man to go discuss your favorite characters.

 First seen in TOS #93.
 This is M.O.D.O.K. - Mobile Organism Designed Only for Killing, an A.I.M.
 (Advanced Idea Mechanics) scientist mutated into this psionic powerhouse by A.I.M. to be a weapon.
 He took control for himself and now runs a branch of A.I.M. for world conquest.

 Below is the Mandarin (first seen in TOS #50), a chinese mad man that wanted to rule the world.
-He's hated his government for removing his wealth and hate technology for taking his culture, supposedly deceased.
+He's hated his government for removing his wealth and hated technology for taking his culture.
 His rings are the real threat and so is his son, Temugin.
 His rings were found at the site of an alien ship that crashed.
 Apparently these rings were the ship's power source.
 In Volume 4, the Mandarin resurfaced with the rings fused to his spinal column.
+The rings have been apparently worn on different fingers at different times.
+The Mandarin was also a great Karate Master able to break iron beams with his hands and feet.

 This is Ultimo, an engine of destruction created thousands of years ago to be a doomsday device.
 It is unknown who created him or where he came from.